 The length of written notice a landlord has to give depends on the reason for the periodic tenancy ending.

-Landlords can end a periodic tenancy by giving 90days’ notice for one of the following reasons:
+Landlords can end a periodic tenancy with 42 days’ notice if:

 We will contact you and see if you want to renew your tenancy or if you are ready to move on.
 If you would like to renew, we then liaise with both you and the property owner to see whether this will work for both parties.
 If you are moving on we will take care of this and organise the final inspection.